CrossOver 22.0.0 User Guide

 Unlocking from the Command Line

-To open the unlock CrossOver dialog for a system-level install, use the following command:
+To open the Unlock CrossOver dialog for a system-level install, use the following command:

 $ sudo -H /Applications/CrossOver.app/Contents/SharedSupport/CrossOver/bin/cxregister

-To open the unlock CrossOver dialog for a user-level install, use the following command:
+To open the Unlock CrossOver dialog for a user-level install, use the following command:

 $ sudo -H ~/CrossOver.app/Contents/SharedSupport/CrossOver/bin/cxregister

-Unlocking with Activation Code
+Unlocking with an Activation Code

-When CrossOver is purchased from codeweavers.com, an activation code is not needed to register.
-However, if you bought CrossOver from a third party and received an activation code, click Enter an Activation Code from the Unlock CrossOver dialog box, and complete the Enter Activation Code form.
+However, if you bought CrossOver from a third party and received an activation code, click Enter an Activation Code on the Unlock CrossOver dialog box.

 Installing Windows Applications